Write using plain English (plain language)

 • words listed on the GOV.UK words to avoid list

-Plain English is not the same as Easy Read, but they are sometimes confused for each other.
-Both make text easier to understand, but easy read language is designed for people with learning difficulties or disabilities.
+Plain English is not the same as Easy Read.
+Both make text easier to understand, but easy read is designed for people with learning difficulties or disabilities.

-People with at least primary school level education (roughly age 7 to 9 reading ability) can understand easy read text.
+People with primary school education (roughly age 7 to 9 reading ability) can understand easy read text.

-Easy read language is normally used with a specially designed format that uses images alongside simple sentences.
+Easy read uses a specially designed format with images and simple sentences.

-Because the visual layout is essential to understanding the content, easy read materials are usually published as documents, often PDFs.
+Because the visual layout is essential, easy read is usually published as documents, often PDFs.

 Measuring readability

-Readability tools can help you understand how easy your text is to read.
+Readability tools help you see how easy your text is to read.
 This can help you identify ways to improve your writing.

 Flesch-Kincaid Reading Ease score